What Are the Height and Weight Requirements for Car Seats in North Dakota?

 Emergency vehicles and vehicles manufactured without seat belts are exempt from complying with the state’s car seat laws.
 The law is not clear on whether taxis are exempted.

-Law on Car Seat Replacement in North Dakota
+What is the Law on Replacing Car Seats in North Dakota?

 No law covers the replacement of car seats.
 According to the National Highway Traffic Safety Administration, car seats should be replaced after a moderate or severe accident.
 You should also check for the expiry date included in the car seat or manual.